Flowx08/mlops/reports/README.md

 > Answer length: 200-300 words.
 > Answer:

-No. We ran into some issues with our deployment to GCloud, so we did not have time to complete this step.
+No. We ran into some issues with our deployment to Google Cloud, so we did not have time to complete this step.

 We did implement unit tests locally with pytest, but we did not make use of caching, as this was not useful for our particular use-case.